learn-co-curriculum/phase-3-orms-find-or-create-by/README.md

 Although we called `#find_or_create_by` twice *with the same data* (gasp!), we only created *one record with that data*.

-<a href='https://learn.co/lessons/orm-find-or-create-by' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-find-or-create-by' title='ORM: Preventing Record Duplication'>ORM: Preventing Record Duplication</a> on Learn.co and start learning to code for free.</p>